 Yet some kind of compulsion was at work here.
 Ryan had to buy something, and the fact that there wasn’t anything that he truly wanted was unimportant.
 I recognized what was going on because I’d been there myself when I was a child masquerading as a consumer gremlin.
 Buying simply for the sake of buying was ultimately not fulfilling, and I wanted to teach Ryan some of that lesson.
 I wanted him to understand that it was okay to save his money for something he really wanted; spending for the sake of spending would put him in a position where he’d have junk instead of something he really wanted, like a new skateboard.
 A cash advance for the purpose of slating greed was no reason for him to break his bank.

-Apply for a responsible cash advance here
+Request a responsible cash advance here

 So when you think about whether or not to take out a cash advance for your short-term financial issue, consider whether you are merely responding to a gut level decree, or whether you’re facing a problem that needs closure.
 Taking out a cash advance to solve a real problem is the more responsible way to go.
-Click the button above to apply here.
+Click the button above to get started here.
 I just hope you’ll use it responsibly.